 Reload the page to see further images of Zimbabwean plants.

-This site is work in progress towards an e-flora of Zimbabwe and is a joint venture between Bart Wursten, Mark Hyde and Petra Ballings.
+This site is work in progress towards an e-flora of Zimbabwe and is a joint venture between Bart Wursten, Mark Hyde, Petra Ballings and Meg Coates Palgrave.
 We expect that it will also be useful for people living in neighbouring countries, namely Botswana, Malawi, Mozambique, South Africa and Zambia as parts of their flora are similar to that of Zimbabwe.

 As a guide to where to look for new content, below are details of some of the most recently updated pages:

 |06 Apr 2014||Diplocyclos palmatus|